 - Ride horses on the beach.

 - Attend the Olympics.

 - Be in the Saturday Night Live audience.

 - Ride a mechanical bull.

 Application: If you knew you didn’t have much time left, what would you spend your time doing?
 In fact, we don’t know how much time we have left.
 So what do you spend your time doing?
 The way you spend your time reveals who you are, no matter how much time you think you have left.
 So I would like each of you to take a few minutes to start your spiritual bucket list.
-Write down things which you hope to do for God as His disciple before you die.
-These are long term goals which you can begin working on.
+Write down things that you hope to do for God as His disciple before you die.
+These are long-term goals that you can begin working on.
 The list you write now should be considered a starter list.
 Save it and keep working on it.
-It is important to have good and clear long term goals.
+It is important to have good and clear long-term goals.
 If you don’t have good goals, don’t be surprised if you don’t go anywhere.
-Step one, have good long term goals.
+Step one, have good long-term goals.
 Step two, make every effort to finish them!

 II.
 We preached truth from God (16-21)

 - What are some cleverly devised myths in the world?